Mountains & Hiking · Iwate

 When and where was the latest bear incident in Kitakami Mountains?

-The most recent bear sighting in Kitakami Mountains was on May 16, 2024 in Tono Tsukimoushicho-Kamitsukimoushi, Iwate, where 1 Black Bear was reported.
+The most recent bear sighting in Kitakami Mountains was on June 19, 2026 in Miyako, Iwate, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Kitakami Mountains?

-Recent bear sightings in Kitakami Mountains have been concentrated in Tono (4), Tono Tsukimoushicho-Kamitsukimoushi (1), Hanamaki (1).
+Recent bear sightings in Kitakami Mountains have been concentrated in Tono (4), Miyako (2), Tono Tsukimoushicho-Kamitsukimoushi (1).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Kitakami Mountains?